mjspeck/Portfolio/README.md

 Data Science Projects

-This repo is a table fo contents for my GitHub profile.
+This repo is a table of contents for my GitHub profile.
 Below are links to my projects.

+You can also head to my website by clicking [here](https://mjspeck.github.io/).

 ## [Indeed - webscraping](https://github.com/mjspeck/webscraping-indeed)